 The Company has provided indemnifications to third parties with respect to future site restoration costs to be incurred on industrial sites formerly owned by the Company.
 The site restoration provision is based on periodic independent estimates of costs associated with soil and groundwater reclamation and remediation of these industrial sites.
 The Company has accounted for estimated future restoration costs in its financial statements.
 Although the Company believes, based on consultation with experts and advisors, that such estimates are reasonable based on information currently available to the Company, the ultimate environmental costs are uncertain as they are dependent on the future use of the land and future laws and regulations.
 In addition, estimates of future expenditures could change as a result of periodic reviews of the underlying assumptions supporting the provision, including remediation costs, regulatory requirements and the impact of changes in the rate of inflation and interest rates.
-Although the Company has received indemnities from the previous owners of the industrial sites in respect of which the Company has indemnification obligations, there can be no guarantee that such indemnities will be available to the Company or will be sufficient to reimburse the Company for all costs incurred in connection with the Company's indemnification obligations.
+Although the Company has indemnification obligations, there can be no guarantee that such indemnities will be available to the Company for all costs incurred in connection with the Company's indemnification obligations.